Cory117/component-library-plus/README.md

-# Component Library++
+# Component Library+

+## Project Description
-Built using React, JS, HTML and CSS this project demonstrates how multiple different components in a react app can be used together to build something bigger.
+Component library+ demonstrates how multiple different components in a react app can be used together to build something bigger.
 Using seperate components makes the code cleaner and more reusable.

-### Some technical skills used
+## Technologies Used
+- HTML
+- CSS
+- JS
+- JSX
-- React props & children
+- React (props & children)
 - Conditional rendering